 - Room position can be used to limit stack-up points to one side in the command menu, but SWAT may not always respect it or may still “Pie it” or “Check the threshold”.

-from the level and assign the desired side’s array to the undesired now empty array in the door spawner’s properties.
+from the level and assign the desired side’s array to the undesired now empty array in the door’s properties.

 You can copy a variable quickly by